CM4all/pond/doc/index.rst

 Configuration
 -------------

-The file :file:`/etc/cm4all/pond/pond.conf` configures two aspects of this software: receivers and listeners.
+The file :file:`/etc/cm4all/pond/pond.conf` configures several aspects of this software:

 * a *receiver* is a datagram socket which binds to an address, optionally joins a multicast group, and receives log datagrams

+* the *database* stores these datagrams

 * a *listener* is a stream socket which binds to an address and accepts connections from clients, allowing them to query database